umangtdesai/MBE-Data-Analysis/soohyeok_soojee/readme.md

 ```

 ### Note:
-If you have any suggestions to improve tourist experience or possible dataset to incorporate onto our project please leave a comment on github or send us an e-mail
+If you have any suggestions to improve tourist experience or possible dataset to incorporate onto our project please leave a comment on github or send any of us an e-mail
 - soohyeok@bu.edu
 - soojee@bu.edu